DaRhizus/EFCoreApp/README.md

 A .NET and EFCore Course App

-Rewrite Connection String based on your database.
+Rewrite Connection String in appsettingsDevelopment.json based on your database.